Knitting R Markdown to different formats

 other programming languages are possible as well.

 ➡️ Include a code chunk containing the R code below.
-Then compile the code chunk by pressing the button.
+Then compile the

 # Important message